 - Using Microsoft Office Document Imaging (MODI)

-However you don’t necessarily need to have MS Office 2007 to use it as it can be installed separately and be used with newer versions of MS Office.
+For MODI, things are a little different, as it was long discontinued.
+MS Office 2007 was the last version to feature it.
+However, you don’t necessarily need to have MS Office 2007 as it can be installed separately and be used with newer versions of MS Office.

 What You’ll Need